Aaron98990/ways-of-the-game/goalkeeper.md

 - [Indirect free kick.
 Player kicks ball while goalkeeper is releasing it.
 Generally, a non-mandatory yellow card is given because of how blatant it is.](https://www.youtube.com/watch?v=fm0SBD5Pfd0)
 - [Indirect free kick.
 Player attempts to head the ball while goalkeeper is releasing the ball from the hands.
 Generally, a non-mandatory yellow card is given because of how blatant it is.](https://youtu.be/matwhFahR2Q?feature=shared&t=405)

+A goalkeeper that directly throws the ball from their own penalty area into the opposing goal is a goal kick for their opponents (Law 10.1).

 ## Six seconds and after releasing